All Episodes

 Boy, they really did.

-I mean, it's just amazing how good web TV is.
+I mean, it's just amazing how good Web TV is.

-All right, well, thank you very much, and I appreciate the call.
+Well, thank you very much, and I appreciate the call.

 East of the Rockies, you're on the air with Keith Rowland.